 This publication is available at https://www.gov.uk/government/publications/energy-efficiency-improvement-rates-local-supply-chain-demonstration-projects/local-supply-chain-demonstration-projects-summaries

-A total of £1.2 million has been awarded, over a period of 6 months, to the 6 organisations that scored the highest according to the evaluation criteria set out in the grant call.
+A total of £4.7 million has been awarded, over a period of two and a half years, to the 6 organisations that scored the highest according to the evaluation criteria set out in the grant call.

 The project is a response to an assessment of the state of the market for owner occupier energy efficiency set out in the Building a market for energy efficiency Call for Evidence, which identified both the demand and supply side barriers to growth in the market for energy efficiency retrofit.
 Whilst separate policies are being pursued to stimulate consumer demand, these pilots will aim to address supply side barriers and reduce the frictions and challenges that prevent consumers following through with energy retrofit projects.

 The project will aim to mirror approaches taken in other countries to stimulate the able to pay market by focusing on addressing non-financial barriers, building skills in the supply chain sector, and providing a joined up/ one-stop shop or ‘concierge’ service for consumers.
 This approach has recently been trialled in Scotland in areas such as Peebles, and in Denmark through the Better Home project.

 The ultimate aim of this project is drive retrofit in local areas.
 However, as this is a pilot project, we recognise that it will take time to drive up levels, and a key purpose of the project is to act as a learning exercise and as a template that could potentially be replicated at a broader scale.

 The pilots will test 6 different approaches for increasing the rates of energy efficiency improvements in non-fuel poor homes, particularly alongside renovation work, by providing support for local supply chain integration and project coordination.